Lifting obstacles: France helps women report abuse to police - NewsBreak

 The junior minister is in charge of supervising relations between police and female victims of violence.
 On Tuesday, she visited a renovated police station in Paris' 13th arrondissement, now including an office providing privacy for those filing complaints, and a room dedicated to children, with toys and books.

-The visit was part of other events this week aimed at marking Thursday’s .
+The visit was part of other events this week aimed at marking Thursday's International Day for the Elimination of Violence against Women.

 The 13th arrondissement has been selected, along with other areas in the country, to implement the new process of filing complaints.

-The measure comes after a viral online campaign on French social media denounced victim-blaming women or mishandling their complaint as they reported sexual abuse.
+The measure comes after a viral online campaign on French social media denounced the shocking response of police officers victim-blaming women or mishandling their complaint as they reported sexual abuse.
 The hashtag #DoublePeine (#DoubleSentencing) rapidly counted at least 30,000 accounts of alleged mistreatment by police, according to activists.

 “I want to value and support the action of the police forces ... and to remind everyone once again that in the vast majority of cases, complaints are handled with a lot of empathy, a lot of support,” Schiappa said.
 “But for the minority of cases in which it goes badly, it is obviously inadmissible."